SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Property Observers
 ------------------

-:newTerm:`Property observers` are a way to observe and respond to changes in a property's value.
+:newTerm:`Property observers` observe and respond to changes in a property's value.
 Property observers are called every time a property's value is set, even if the new value is the same as the property's current value.